 Nuru Safarov (PhD) - Associate Professor

-Head of Department Electronics and Telecommunications
+Head of Department of Physics and Electronics

-PhD in Physics, ANAS, Azerbaijan.
+PhD in Physics, Azerbaijan National Academy of Sciences, Azerbaijan.

-MS in radio physics & electronics, Dnipropetrovs’k State University, Ukraine.
+MS in Radio Physics & Electronics, Dnipropetrovs’k State University, Ukraine.

 Electronics, Telecommunications and Radio Engineering encompasses a broad range of fields concerned with leading edge technologies in many applications.
 Electronics, telecommunications and radio engineers design and create devices, systems and equipment that use electricity either as a form of energy or to carry information.
 Emphasis is placed on underlying principles and techniques so that graduates will be able to learn and seamlessly adapt to new technologies when they emerge to face future challenges.
 This program embraces electronics, telecommunications and radio engineering and thus, provides graduates with a wide range of fundamental knowledge in core disciplines such as signal processing, micro-electronics, communications, control systems, radio frequency design, microprocessors and power generation.